-The Sequence Number subfield in the Sounding Sequence field contains a value selected by the beamformer to identify the VHT NDP Announcement frame(#4286).
+The Sounding Dialog Token Number subfield in the Sounding Dialog Token field contains a value selected by the beamformer to identify the VHT NDP Announcement frame(#4286).

 The format of the STA Info field is shown in Figure 8-29k.